Timeline of the COVID-19 pandemic in Japan: June 2020

 On 2 June, 34 new cases were reported in Tokyo.

-On 5 June, Hitachi, Toshiba, and Fujirebio announced they would collaborate to produce antigen-testing kits.
+On 5 June, the companies Hitachi, Toshiba, and Fujirebio announced they would collaborate to produce antigen-testing kits.

-On 6 June, following rising infection numbers, Japanese economic revitalization minister Yasutoshi Nishimura said that he and Tokyo Governor Yuriko Koike would discuss prevention measures for young people and nightlife districts.
+On 6 June, following rising infection numbers, economic revitalization minister Nishimura said that he and Tokyo Governor Yuriko Koike would discuss prevention measures for young people and nightlife districts.

 On 8 June, it was reported that approval ratings for Prime Minister Abe had dropped as a result of his handling of the pandemic.

 On 10 June, the Tokyo Olympic Committee announced that the postponed Summer Olympics, to be held in 2021, would be "simplified" to reduce their cost and reduce the spread of COVID-19.

 On 11 June, the Tokyo metropolitan government lifted its warning about a possible increase in the number of coronavirus infections in the capital.

 On 12 June, there were 61 new cases and 3 deaths.
 Japan eased restrictions on residents returning after foreign travel.

 As of 13 June, Tokyo was seeing increased participation in nightlife following removal of restrictions on venues.
 Management of these establishments were required to record customer contact information for contact tracing, and were requested to maintain social distancing within their venues.

 On 14 June, Japan reported 54 new cases, including 18 infections of nightlife employees in Shinjuku district.
 Hokkaido reported 7 cases, for a total of 1170.
 Kitakyushu reported 2 new cases.
-Japan's minister in charge of coronavirus response, the governor of Tokyo, and mayor of Tokyo's Shinjuku Ward met and agreed to cooperate on measures to curb the rising trend of coronavirus infections in the capital's nightlife districts.
+Japan's minister in charge of coronavirus response, the governor of Tokyo, and the mayor of Tokyo's Shinjuku Ward agreed to cooperate on measures to curb the rising trend of coronavirus infections in the capital's nightlife districts.
 In a survey, doctors reported declining work conditions at over 20% of hospitals, including "dismissals, salary reductions and forced closures".

 On 15 June, 72 new cases were reported, including 48 in Tokyo, 6 in Hokkaido, and 1 in Kitakyushu.

 On 17 June, it was reported that foreign travel to Japan had dropped to an all-time low in May.
 Numbers had been declining monthly since October 2019 as a result of COVID-19.
 Imports and exports had the largest year-to-year drop in over a decade.

 On 18 June, 70 new cases were reported, with 41 in Tokyo.
 The Japanese government announced they were preparing to remove some restrictions.
 It was reported that Japan was reportedly the least satisfied with government support to businesses, in a survey covering the US, France, Germany, Britain, Sweden and Japan.